-- Examination:

-- T: 38.8 °C Pulse: 130/min RR: 30/min BP: 60/35 mmHg

-- Very ill looking, sever signs of dehydration with shallow breathing

-- Abdomen show sever tenderness, rigidity and poor bowel sounds
+T: 38.8 °C Pulse: 130/min RR: 30/min BP: 60/35 mmHg Sever signs of dehydration with shallow breathing Abdomen show sever tenderness, rigidity and poor bowel sounds

-- Investigations:

-- CBC: sever leukocytosis
+CBC: sever leukocytosis Stool analysis and culture are attached

-- Stool analysis negative

-- Stool culture negative

-- Toxin assay negative

-- Antigen assays negative

-- KFT and LFT are elevated

-- What are the differential diagnosis based on history - What is the main finding of stool analysis and culture - What other investigation you would like to order - Treatment
+- 1. What are the differential diagnosis based on history - 2.
+What is the main finding of stool analysis and culture - 3.
+What other investigation you would like to order - 4.
+Treatment